turt2live/matrix-appservice-webhooks/README.md

 # Usage

-Invite the webhook bridge to your room (`@_webhook:t2bot.io`) and send the message `!webhook new`.
+Invite the webhook bridge to your room (`@_webhook:t2bot.io`) and send the message `!webhook`.
 The bridge bot will then send you a link to send messages to in a private message.
 You must be able to configure the room in order to set up webhooks.

 # JSON Body (for posting messages)